 staff can assist with making arrangements for the students to receive build up allergy

 injections at a local physician's office if requested.

 Contact the Health Center at 673-3131 for any questions or for further information

 on this policy.

-volunteer and international travel are performed through the
+Physicals for sports, volunteer and international travel are performed through the

 health center at no additional cost to the student.
-Sports physicals are
+Sports physicals are performed

-self-care area is located in the lobby of the health center.
-A
+A self-care area is located in the lobby of the health center.
+A student may fill

 - Common Cold Pack (Multi-symptom, Coradin Forte, and cough drops)

 - Wound Care Pack (Bandaids and Bacitracin Ointment)